pufferpanel/documentation/source/guides/ssl-setup-nginx.rst

 Now navigate to http://yourip.
 You should see a default nginx page.

-Let's first set up an nginx virtual host.
+Now set up an nginx virtual host.
 This will allow nginx to serve pufferpanel.
 Create and open a config file at /etc/nginx/sites-available/pufferpanel.conf

 .. code-block:: bash

     nano /etc/nginx/sites-available/pufferpanel.conf

-Now paste the following code.
+Paste the following code to create a proxy.
 Make sure to change server_name to your panel's domain.
 .. code-block::
     server {
              listen 80;